-As a supporting study, you provided a key dermal 90-day study, GLP not specified, OECD 411, 1990, conducted with another petroleum substance (CAS RN 64742-10-5, EC No) and not fulfilling the requirements of the OECD TG 411 (only two dose levels tested instead of three, a limit test corresponding to a dose level of at least 1000mg/kg-body weight not conducted, only 10 animals per sex/group used instead of 20, lack of coverage of key parameters tested).
+As a supporting study, you provided a key dermal 90-day study, GLP not specified, OECD TG 411, 1990 conducted with Extracts (petroleum), residual oil solvent (CAS RN 64742-10-5, EC No 265-110-5) and not fulfilling the requirements of the OECD TG 411 (only two dose levels tested instead of three, a limit test corresponding to a dose level of at least 1000 mg/kg-body weight not conducted, lack of coverage of key parameters tested).
 You noted that "this study will be replaced as Key study by the 90-day dermal study currently being proposed."